szczad/hyperstack-api-go/docs/UserDetailChoiceAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiRetrieveDefaultFlavorsAndImagesForUserRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiRetrieveDefaultFlavorsAndImagesRequest struct via the builder pattern

 ### Return type